Need a Coriander Substitute? Here are 4 Similar Options

 Like garam masala, curry powder is a warming spice blend that includes coriander.
 However, it leaves out the floral, sweeter notes of garam masala—like cloves, cardamom, and cinnamon—and adds in sharper spices like turmeric, ginger, garlic, mustard, and cayenne.

-As you can imagine, the taste (and color) of curry powder is entirely different from garam masala.
+As you can imagine, curry powder’s taste (and color) is entirely different from garam masala.
 It could still suffice as a coriander substitute for certain dishes though, like carrot soup, chutneys, and curries.

 With curry powder having a sharper, more pungent taste, you may want to use ¼ or ½ to substitute for the amount of ground coriander in your recipe to avoid overpowering the flavor.